 And when I say they were not perfect, they were really not perfect.
-My branding and my online presence was nothing like it is today.
-I didn’t have the money, the resources, the team to do things that looked glossy and professional.
+My branding and my online presence were nothing like they are today – honestly, they were terrible! .
+I didn’t have the money, the resources, or the team to do things that looked glossy and professional.
 So everything was a bit cobbled together.
 I didn’t have the right tech set up.
-My course just used to sit on a page on my website instead of in a members area, I didn’t have a proper sales page.
-I used to run workshops without branded Powerpoints.
+My course sat on an ugly password protected page on my website instead of in a members area, I didn’t have a proper sales page.
+I ran workshops without branded Powerpoints.
 If I look back, much of what I put out there just didn’t look great – at all.

 Yet I got on with it and took action.
 And it was the action I took in those first two years of business that really propelled me forward to where I am now.

-It was when I was out having a walk yesterday morning that it suddenly came to me that the reason I was struggling so much to create this video content was because I had managed to completely forget that all important early mantra to help me overcome my perfectionist tendencies.
+It was when I was out having a walk yesterday morning that it suddenly came to me that the reason I was struggling so much to create this video content was that I had managed to completely forget that all important early mantra to help me overcome my perfectionist tendencies.

 “Good enough for now”

-There are 3 reasons it’s important we can get comfortable with “good enough for now”:
+There are 3 reasons it’s important to get comfortable with “good enough for now”: